Re-evaluating Minimum Bayes Risk Decoding for Automatic Speech Recognition: Introduction

 \section{Introduction}

 Automatic Speech Recognition (ASR) is the task of converting spoken language into written text and plays a crucial role in a wide range of applications.
-Advances in deep learning have significantly improved the accuracy and robustness of ASR systems, enabling their deployment in diverse real-world scenarios \cite{prabhavalkar2024end}.
+Advances in deep learning have significantly improved the accuracy and robustness of ASR systems, enabling their deployment in diverse real-world scenarios \citep{prabhavalkar2024end}.

 Decoding algorithms play an important role in determining the final output quality of ASR systems.
 One of the common approaches, beam search, incrementally explores the most probable hypotheses to approximate the maximum-a-posteriori (MAP) solution.

-While effective and efficient, beam search is known to suffer from several degeneration issues in text-to-text generation tasks such as machine translation \cite{holtzman-etal-2019-curious,eikema-aziz-2020-map}. {\textbf Minimum Bayes risk (MBR) decoding} offers a promising alternative by directly optimizing for the expected utility of the output \cite{goel2000minimum,kumar-byrne-2004-minimum}.
-Rather than selecting the single most probable sequence, MBR considers multiple candidate hypotheses and chooses the one that minimizes the expected loss (or maximizes utility) when compared against other likely outputs \cite{bickel2015mathematical}.
-This approach has shown remarkable success in text-to-text tasks such as machine translation, summarization, and captioning \cite{eikema-aziz-2022-sampling,suzgun-etal-2023-follow,jinnai2024modelbased,wu2025betterinstruction}, consistently outperforming beam search across diverse evaluation metrics.
+While effective and efficient, beam search is known to suffer from several degeneration issues in text-to-text generation tasks such as machine translation \citep{holtzman-etal-2019-curious,eikema-aziz-2020-map}. {\textbf Minimum Bayes risk (MBR) decoding} offers a promising alternative by directly optimizing for the expected utility of the output \citep{goel2000minimum,kumar-byrne-2004-minimum}.
+Rather than selecting the single most probable sequence, MBR considers multiple candidate hypotheses and chooses the one that minimizes the expected loss (or maximizes utility) when compared against other likely outputs \citep{bickel2015mathematical}.
+This approach has shown remarkable success in text-to-text tasks such as machine translation, summarization, and captioning \citep{eikema-aziz-2022-sampling,suzgun-etal-2023-follow,jinnai2024modelbased,wu2025betterinstruction}, consistently outperforming beam search across diverse evaluation metrics.

-While MBR decoding is a well-established method in text-to-text tasks, its application to speech-to-text tasks has not been thoroughly investigated \cite{prabhavalkar2024end}.
-For example, MBR decoding has been applied to the spoken language translation in the recent IWSLT shared tasks \cite{ahmad-etal-2024-findings,agostinelli-etal-2025-findings}, but it is used for the machine translation modules rather than the ASR modules of the cascaded systems \cite{yan-etal-2024-cmus,ben-kheder-etal-2024-aladan,li-etal-2024-kit,wang-etal-2025-nyas,romney-robinson-etal-2025-jhu}.
+While MBR decoding has been evaluated for classic ASR systems (e.g., hidden Markov model, \citealt{goel2000minimum,goel2004}), its application to speech-to-text tasks with the modern ASR systems has not been investigated \citep{prabhavalkar2024end}.
+For example, MBR decoding has been applied to the spoken language translation in the recent IWSLT shared tasks \citep{ahmad-etal-2024-findings,agostinelli-etal-2025-findings}, but it is used for the machine translation modules rather than the ASR modules of the cascaded systems \citep{yan-etal-2024-cmus,ben-kheder-etal-2024-aladan,li-etal-2024-kit,wang-etal-2025-nyas,romney-robinson-etal-2025-jhu}.